 - What should I avoid while taking chelated magnesium?

 - What other drugs will affect chelated magnesium?

-What is magnesium amino acids chelate (Chelated Magnesium, MG Plus Protein)?
+What is magnesium amino acids chelate (chelated magnesium)?

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.